webpy/webpy.github.com/index.md

 ## Get Started

-web.py 0.39 is the latest released version of web.py.
-You can install it by running:
+To install the latest web.py, please run:

     pip install web.py

-The above version only supports Python 2.
-If you looking for Python 3 support, try the experimental version.

-    pip install web.py==0.40-dev1
+The latest `0.40` release supports both Python 2.7 and Python >= 3.5.

 Or to get the latest development version from git: